vaaniarora/Bowling_Bit_By_Bit/README.md

 ## Bowling Simulator Manual
 **How to Move:**

 To move in the virtual space, you must physically move your body.
 When setting up the bowling simulator and designating a virtual boundary, it is important to have enough physical space in your real environment.
+To ensure you have sufficient room to move around comfortably, aim to have space of at least 4 steps in each direction: forward, backward, right, and left.

 **Controller Movements:**